nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Targeted:** Pertaining to the precise nature of the drug delivery process.

-### Expanded Definition and Usage\nNano-drug cancer drug targeting is revolutionizing cancer therapy by making it possible to treat tumors more effectively while mitigating the severe side effects associated with conventional chemotherapy.
+### Expanded Definition and Usage:
+Nano-drug cancer drug targeting is revolutionizing cancer therapy by making it possible to treat tumors more effectively while mitigating the severe side effects associated with conventional chemotherapy.
 This targeted delivery not only ensures that higher concentrations of drugs reach the tumor directly but also allows for the use of drugs that would otherwise be too toxic if administered systemically.
 Additionally, the ability to visualize and monitor nano-drug interactions and effects in real time is paving the way for more personalized and adaptable cancer treatment strategies.